klifa90/AWS-Ubuntu-MEAN-Stack-installation-Guide/README.md

 # AWS-Ubuntu-MEAN-Stack-installation-Guide
-Installation and basic configuration for AWS Ubuntu instance for full MEAN stack
+Installation and basic configuration for AWS Ubuntu instance for full MEAN stack.
+In this guide I will show you how to install and configure everything we need to run Mongo (database), NodeJS running with Express (backend/api) and host an Angular site (frontend/web/backoffice).

 **IMPORTANT: This guide assumes you have already created your AWS account, created a new aws ubuntu instance and are already connected via SSH to your instance.
 Every command should be run with SUDO.**